dpopkov/notes/angular4java/Angular 10 dbd7f/Module 2 - 74cab.md

 ## 79 Unsubscribing an Observer (3m)

 You should generally be unsubscribing your observers when you’re finished with them.
 There are some instances where this doesn’t apply and we’re going to see those in third and fourth modules of this course.
 But if you’re creating your own event emitters like we are doing here then you should definitely always unsubscribe.
 The risk of not unsubscribing is that you can potentially create a memory leak.
 The obvious place to unsubscribe is when we have finished with our component.
 We’re creating the subscription when our component is initialized in the *ngOnInit* method so we should unsubscribe when our component is destroyed.
 There is a method that we can hook into that will run when our component is destroyed and that is called *ngOnDestroy*.
 To be able to use the destroy method we also have to implement the *OnDestroy* interface.
-We create a variable *subscription* and use it to unsubscribe:
+We create a variable *subscription* at the class level, it’s of type Subscription.
+Then when we set up our subscribe we set up our subscription object equal to the result of that subscribe, which means now we can reference it in OnDestroy and call the *unsubscribe()* method:

 ```tsx
 subscription: Subscription;